wp-plugins/checkbox-for-taxonomies/readme.txt

 Originally based on the the [class by Stephen Harris](https://github.com/stephenh1988/Radio-Buttons-for-Taxonomies)

 = Support =

-Support is handled in the [WordPress forums](http://wordpress.org/support/plugin/radio-button-for-taxonomies).
-Please note that support is limited and does not cover any custom implementation of the plugin.
-Before posting a question, read the [FAQ](http://wordpress.org/plugins/nav-menu-roles/faq/) and confirm that the problem still exists with a default theme and with all other plugins disabled.
 Support is handled in the [WordPress forums](http://wordpress.org/support/plugin/checkbox-for-taxonomies).
 Please note that support is limited and does not cover any custom implementation of the plugin.

 Please report any bugs, errors, warnings, code problems to [Github](https://github.com/helgatheviking/Radio-Buttons-for-Taxonomies/issues)